A Generative Model for Digital Camera Noise Synthesis: Results

 \subsection{Temporal Variance}

 The issues of the empirical statistical results produced by sampling the testing set only once, which cannot capture the whole picture of the model that learns the real noise distribution.
 Therefore, to simulate the actual process of generating noise, we choose one flat region on an image and sample the noise on this patch 10000 times.
 Then we choose the pixel in the center of the patch and calculate the empirical frequency distribution histogram of the noise on it.
 For the ground truth of such histogram, we use SIDD-Full~\cite{abdelhamed2018high} dataset, where each clean image has 150 pairing noisy ones (see Appendix~\ref{appendix:sample_remporal} for detailed sampling strategy).
+To construct a benchmark for comparison, we remove the spatial variation of noise and only sample $C=3$ random values, one for each channel, and then replicate them to fill the shape $W \times H$.
+In this case, the noise value is identical in each spatial location of a channel and only varies across channels.
+This model is referred to as \emph{Image-3C-Const}.
 Fig.~\ref{fig:temporal_hist} shows the comparison of different methods on the sRGB noise modeling task.
 As shown in the histograms, our network correctly synthesizes the randomness of the noise with the same variances as the real one.

-The third row of Fig.~\ref{fig:temporal_hist} indicates that, although \textit{Image-3C-Const} generated samples have close distribution to the real one, it is false to imitate the actual temporal randomness of the noise.
+The third row of Fig.~\ref{fig:temporal_hist} indicates that, although \textit{Image-3C-Const} generated samples have close distribution to the real one (see Table~\ref{table:appendix_rgb_results}-\ref{table:appendix_rgb_results_EM2} in Sec.~\ref{appendix:quantitative} for more details), it is false to imitate the actual temporal randomness of the noise.
 More specifically, although the KL divergence between the real noise map and the synthesized one by \textit{Image-3C-Const} is small, however, given different random seeds, the static appearance of the noise that produces strong dragging artifacts on the re-noised video frames by \textit{Image-3C-Const}.
 Namely, the noises move with the actual image content without any temporal randomness.
 As a result, we call the randomness of synthetic noise w.r.t the random seed the temporal variance.

 Fig.~\ref{fig:temporal_hist_raw} shows the temporal variance of the noise generated by our model on rawRGB domain.
 As shown in the middle and bottom rows, the real noise distribution is similar to the Poisson distribution on pixels with low intensity, which is consistent with the hypothesis of shot noise, and our model can generate noises closer to such distribution (shown in Fig.~\ref{fig:temporal_hist_raw} bottom row).